iExecBlockchainComputing/iexec-blockchain-adapter-api/README.md

-# iexec-blockchain-adapter-api
+# iExec Blockchain Adapter API

 ## Overview

-A blockchain adapter API for interacting with iExec Smart-Contracts and for doing other Ethereum things.
+The Blockchain Adapter API enables interacting with iExec smart contracts plus doing other Ethereum things.
+The Blockchain Adapter API accepts incoming requests asking for submitting transactions to iExec smart contracts.
+Incoming requests are locally stored in a database.
+Transactions related to these requests are being asynchronously sent to a blockchain node.
+At any time, the caller can retrieve the processing status for his request.

 The iExec Blockchain Adapter API is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-blockchain-adapter-api/tags).